This interview was conducted at the end of the summer in Portofino, Italy.

 None of the great thinkers of the nineteenth century predicted this.
 Saint-Simon predicted the importance of industrialists and bankers.
 Fourier, who understood that if glass was made unbreakable there could be no business for the glazier, grasped the so-called “contradictions of capitalism.”
 Jacob Burckhardt predicted the military-industrial complex.
 Not very much of what Marx predicted turned out to be true, except for the vitally important insight that technology transforms culture.
 Big Business and class conflicts are among its results.

-They all thought that the imperial regime of the great states was the central problem of the twentieth century.
+Liberals, democrats, republicans thought that the great European imperial regimes were perhaps the central problem of their century.
 Once these tyrannical conglomerations—the British Empire, the Austro-Hungarian Empire, the Russian Empire—were, together with colonialism, destroyed, the peoples under their heels would live peacefully together and realize their destiny in a productive and creative manner.
 Well, they were mistaken.

 That, I suspect, changed with the Russo-Japanese war of 1904.
 The fact that an Asiatic nation defeated a great European power must have produced an electric shock in the minds of many Indians, Africans, and others, and given a great fillip to the idea of antiimperialist self-assertion and national independence.
-In the twentieth century, no left-wing movement succeeded in Asia or Africa—in Indochina, Egypt, Algeria, Syria, or Iraq—unless it went arm in arm with nationalist feeling.
+In the twentieth century left-wing movements might not have succeeded in, for example, Egypt or Algeria, or Ghana or Syria, or Iraq, if they had not come arm-in-arm with nationalist feeling.